silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 ### Expanding to more inputs

-Early on in the exploration I had a eureka moment - if the serverless model works using the [Snowplow tracker protocol](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/) it should also work for others.
+Early on in the exploration I had a eureka moment - if the serverless model works using [Snowplow's tracker protocol](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/) it should work for other protocols.
 As it turns out, it does!
 While also minimizing the hassle of running multiple event tracking pipelines - such as one pipeline for each protocol.

 [Cloudevents](/inputs/cloudNative/cloudevents) with its (optional) [dataschema](https://cloudevents.github.io/sdk-javascript/interfaces/event_interfaces.CloudEventV1.html#dataschema) property was a low-effort addition.
 Fire payloads using the Cloudevents' `data` property, provide a schema reference in `dataschema`, and voila!
-Validated events without needing to [write the sdk.](https://github.com/cloudevents?q=sdk-&type=all&language=&sort=) Or quickly hook into tracking that is already in existence
+Validated events without needing to [write the sdk](https://github.com/cloudevents?q=sdk-&type=all&language=&sort=), or quickly hooking into tracking already in existence.

 Data collection using pixels and webhooks was a fun addition, mostly because both of these sources are often painful due to the arbitrary nature of their payloads.
 But another thought came to mind - validate these too!
 Since it would be fab to namespace and validate these payloads, named [pixels](/inputs/buz/pixel#named-pixels) and [webhooks](/inputs/buz/webhook#named-webhooks) came to be.

 Accepting [self-describing](/inputs/buz/self-describing) payloads was a nice addition, and provides some additional flexibility like custom top-level payload property names.
-It also makes internal event-tracking SDK's a breeze to build.
+It also makes internal SDK's a breeze to build.

 In past work lives I've built lightweight sidecars to read [Mongodb change streams](https://www.mongodb.com/docs/manual/changeStreams/) or [Postgres logical replication](https://www.postgresql.org/docs/current/logical-replication.html) before writing data to systems like Kafka.
 Serverless Thing naturally lends itself to supporting change data capture, or at least the weird cousin of what CDC looks like today.